October 1, 2023 – Twenty-Sixth Sunday in Ordinary Time

 Tues.
 6:00 pm St. Joseph – Bellwood

 Sat.
-5:30 pm Megan Fortney – Jack Kindsey
+5:30 pm Megan Fortney – Virginia Frantz

-Sanctuary Candle for the week of September 24th is in memory of Michael & Andy Lusardi requested by Steve & Chris Stoner.
+Sanctuary Candle for the week of April 21st is n memory of Charles Huffman, requested by Greg and Casi Huffman.

 Posted in Bulletin | Leave a comment